getupcloud/origin-templates/README.md

-# Image Stream
+# Public Origin Templates

-Our public collection of Image Streams for use on [OpenShift v3](https://github.com/openshift/origin/).
+This is our collection os template files for [OpenShift Origin v3](https://github.com/openshift/origin/).